MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - The magical morning where we watched the sunrise over Machu Picchu

-- Our great hike to the top of Huayna Picchu, and the fantastic view we had from the top
+- Our great hike to the top of Huayna Picchu, and the fantastic view we had

 - Spending time browsing and shopping in the wonderful central market in Cusco